techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 13. t.start();
 14. }
 15. }

-    a.
-There will be a compiler error, because class Greebo does not correctly implement the Runnable interface.
+A. There will be a compiler error, because class Greebo does not correctly implement the Runnable interface.

-    b.
-There will be a compiler error at line 13, because you cannot pass a parameter to the constructor of a Thread. c.
-The code will compile correctly but will crash with an exception at line 13.
+B. There will be a compiler error at line 13, because you cannot pass a parameter to the constructor of a Threa
+D.
+C. The code will compile correctly but will crash with an exception at line 13.

-    d.
-The code will compile correctly but will crash with an exception at line 14. e.
+D. The code will compile correctly but will crash with an exception at line 14. e.
-    The code will compile correctly and will execute without throwing any exceptions.
+The code will compile correctly and will execute without throwing any exceptions. f.
-    f.

-Answer: A
+ANSWER: A
 MARK:
 2

+CHAPTER:

 MIX
 CHOICES: